huzaifahp7/huzaifahp7.github.io/_writing/06-24-2025-problems-solutions.md

 **Che konam baa in hayula-ye be-rehem o be-qarar ast?**
 *What should I do with this material world that is unkind and restless at its core?*
 **Har taraf insaan ghamgin o pareshan ast.**
-*Everywhere I turn, I see people weary and worried.*
+*In every direction, I see people weary and worried.*

 **Magar phir bhi insaan ki fitrat mein hai sahara banna,**
 *Still, it is in a human’s nature to be a shelter for other beings,*